 In 1914, a German U-boat off the coast of England fired a torpedo that sunk the British passenger liner Lusitania.
 Even though there were plenty of life vests for every passenger and more than enough seats in the available life boats, most passengers did not survive the encounter.

 One key reason was that they did not know what to do, they weren’t prepared: they hadn’t rehearsed.
-To make sure you are ready for your critical moment, here are 11 rehearsal techniques you can use so that thing go right when it really matters.
+To make sure you are ready for your critical moment, here are 11 rehearsal techniques you can use so that things go right when it really matters.

 In Dead Wake: The Last Crossing of the Lusitania, author Erik Larson recounts the riveting tale of drama, intrigue, and disaster when the massive British luxury passenger ship sailing from New York to England was torpedoed by a German U-Boat.
 The book is thoroughly researched and bursting with interesting detail, yet it reads like a techno-thriller that is hard to put down.

 One scene he reconstructs from passenger diaries stuck me as particularly telling.
 A few days before the attack, a man named George Kessler stood on the deck of the Lusitania watching a few sailors from the crew practice a life boat drill.

 With England at war with Germany, and growing warnings of a German U-boat presence in English waters, the Captain had ordered these daily drills to ensure the safety of crew and passengers.

 The sailors gathered around a life boat that they always used for this purpose.
 It was already swung out and in position to launch; no preparation was needed with this boat, as would be necessary for all the others if used.

 The sailor in charge ordered, “Man the boats.”
 A few designated sailors put on their life jackets, climbed in and sat down.
 That was it, end of the drill.
 Same sailors, same boat, same time every day.
 That was the routine.